Was Your Business Loan Denied? Don’t Panic: Do This Instead

 Your lender will review your financial projections and ask you questions about how you plan to achieve them.
 When lenders find flaws in your plan, they may see “red flags” that you’ve overlooked (or underestimated).
 While an incomplete business plan may not appear as a reason in a denial letter, it’s something that you may learn from a conversation with your lender.

-How to fix it: When you receive this feedback, spend time strengthening your business plan, from competitive research and marketing plans through your financial projections.
+When you receive this feedback, spend time strengthening your business plan, from competitive research and marketing plans through your financial projections.
 Be sure to develop clear and realistic financial projections with contingency plans and regularly update your plan to reflect market conditions and business goals.
-In addition, seek feedback from mentors or industry experts.
+It’s also a good idea to get feedback from mentors or industry experts.

-How to fix it: Your business history isn’t totally within your control, so to address this issue you can look at other options.
-Alternative lenders and those that offer programs like the SBA 7(a) program are more likely to help you get the financing you need.
+Your business history isn’t totally within your control, so to address this issue you can look at other options.
+Alternative lenders and those that offer programs like the SBA 7(a) program or the new Main Street Capital Loan Fund are more likely to help you get the financing you need.
 You can find one by reaching out to your local Small Business Development Center (SBDC) or through the SBA Lender Match tool.

 8. Industry Risks

-How to fix it: Again, unless you decide to start a different business in a less risky industry, there’s not much you can do to address this, but you can look at other lending options.
+Again, unless you decide to start a different business in a less risky industry, there’s not much you can do to address this.
+However, you can look at other lending options.
 Reputable alternative lenders offer loans to a range of industries, including many that are considered “higher risk.”

 9. Legal or regulatory issues

 For example, some loan programs have certain criteria for your business to be eligible.
-If you don’t meet those requirements, that could be a reason for your loan application to be denied.
+If you don’t meet those requirements or have past legal issues, that could be a reason for your loan application to be denied.

 Outside of regulatory reasons, one of the most common legal reasons why your loan could be denied is if you fail to disclose or misrepresent your business’s financials or assets.

-How to fix it: For regulatory issues, speak with your lender to learn more about how these can be resolved.
+For regulatory issues, speak with your lender to learn more about how these can be resolved.
 Of course, there may be some regulatory issues that are out of your control.
-If your business is in a prohibited industry or is ineligible for the loan options you’re reviewing , you’ll have to look at other options.
+If your business is in a prohibited industry or is ineligible for the loan options you’re reviewing, you’ll have to look at other options.
 If your loan application was denied for legal reasons, reach out to your attorney to find out what to do next.

 If you’ve had a business loan denied – or if you haven’t applied for financing because you think your loan will be turned down – don’t give up.
 Instead, look for a lender that’s a better fit for your business.
 Alternative lenders have flexible lending criteria that can make your business dreams a reality.
-For example, among Pursuit’s most popular options are:
+For example:

-- Other Pursuit loan programs: Pursuit offers several of our own financing options.
-These include a business line of credit and our SmartLoan, which offers financing from $10,000 to $100,000, a simple online application, and a quick approval process – funds can be deposited within five days of approval.
+• Other loan programs: There are also more financing options out there.
+These include a business line of credit and the SmartLoan, which offers financing from $10,000 to $100,000, a simple online application, a quick approval process, and funds that can be deposited within five days of approval.

 Pursuit can help, even when you’ve had a business loan denied